nimaster1989/AreYouHungry/README.txt

     7. We added more to the food detail page.
 Now as promised the food description page has a picture of the food itself.
 Additionally the page contains the ingredients to make it and how much of each and the directions itself to make it.
+    8. We also updated the ability to add food.
+Before it was simple where you provide a food name, with a recipe link for how to make it.
+Now it requires a lot more fields to make it the same as a food object in the database.

 Changes in this iteration that we were unable to implement:
     1. We have not added any feature to sort any of the foods.
 Whether it be favourites or from the